taylormaguire/connectwise-manage-api/README.md

 CW_API_PUBLIC_KEY=company+PflTy8uZrw9yLoz6
 CW_API_PRIVATE_KEY=da34naA8Cja39aE1
 ```
 ## Usage
 ### GET Request
 Collect data from the ConnectWise Manage API using the query string parameters provided in the ConnectWise Manage API Documentation.
 This package will only passthrough keys that are provided by ConnectWise for Query String integrity.

-Query String Parameters can be found here:
+Accepted Query String Parameters can be found here:
 https://developer.connectwise.com/Products/Manage/Developer_Guide#Query_String_Parameters

 #### Example GET Request